You can’t come this close and miss out….

 • Look ahead to make sure that ferries aren’t completely booked around popular traveling seasons, such as religious holidays.

-If you have any other questions about planning a tour from Spain to Morocco, we would be happy to help you design your dream vacation.
 Experience It Tours specializes in custom-designed private tours that desire to show you an authentic Morocco.
 We have lived in Morocco, love Morocco and love when other people get to see Morocco too.